karlch/dotfiles/zsh/.zsh/plugins/zsh-autosuggestions/README.md

 When reporting an issue, please include:

-- The smallest, simplest `.zshrc` configuration that will reproduce the problem
+- The smallest, simplest `.zshrc` configuration that will reproduce the problem.
+See [this comment](https://github.com/zsh-users/zsh-autosuggestions/issues/102#issuecomment-180944764) for a good example of what this means.
 - The version of zsh you're using (`zsh --version`)
 - Which operating system you're running